 We accidentally passed by this beautiful baroque church in Vienna.
 Its called the Peterskirche or St Peter’s Church.
 This important church has a long history and dates back to the Middle Ages.
 The church looks stunning with its beautiful green colored dome.
 What was most interesting was the intricate details in the church’s interior.
 You will see an attractive high altar, several side altars with beautiful religious works of art.
 There are remarkable frescos inside as well.

-Or take a horse drawn carriage to this church and click from amazing shots!
+Or take a horse drawn carriage to this church and click amazing shots!
+Book a musical concert at the St Peters Church for the evening

 The Graben Vienna is an upscale and trendy shopping street in the heart of the inner city.
 What is unique about this street is that the area is lined with a plague column.
 The origin of this street dates back to the old Romans.
 Due to its close proximity to St Stephen’s Cathedral and the Hofburg palace, this street has served as a shopping district since the ancient times.
 There are 5 divisions/shopping areas with the Graben.
 And they include Stephansplatz, Kohlmarkt, Naglergasse, Tuchlauben and Petersplatz.